 The Solid Slab

-Here we have a perfect example of a concrete base. it’s solid, level and there’s a bit of room at the back too.
-If bases for sheds could have lips, you’d kiss this one.
+Here we have two perfect examples of a concrete base.
+They’re solid, level and there’s a bit of room at the back too.
+If bases for steel sheds could have lips, you’d kiss this one.
 10/10

 a.
 Rubber Slabs